 But the best startup advice I can give you is to focus on honing in on your target audience and connecting and engaging with your customers.
 They are the livelihood of your business.

-Don’t forget them while you’re busy building your empire.
+Don’t forget your customers while you’re busy building your empire!

 If you have any questions at all please don’t hesitate to contact me.